 "We were able to build a working group of both learners and staff, that will support a Workforce Development initiative." - Academy of Hope Adult Public Charter School/Washington D.C.

 "The students felt empowered and engaged in the process.
-It made us think about the need to have students have a voice and we plan to add a student board member in the future." - The Literacy Project/Colorado
+It made us think about the need to have students have a voice and we plan to add a student board member in the future." - The Literacy Project/CO

 "As a staff member, I personally learned a lot of ways that I can lead a productive discussion with students.
-We plan to have focus groups using the strategies that were shared with us." - Morton College/Illinois
+We plan to have focus groups using the strategies that were shared with us." - Morton College/IL